cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE is defined and proven as the composition of two functionalities: an Oblivious PRF (OPRF) and a key-exchange (KE) protocol.
-It can be seen as a "compiler" for transforming any suitable KE protocol into a secure aPAKE protocol.
-(See {{security-considerations}} for requirements of the OPRF and KE protocols.)
-This document specifies OPAQUE instantiations based on a variety of KE protocols, including HMQV {{HMQV}}, 3DH {{SIGNAL}}
+It can be seen as a "compiler" for transforming any suitable AKE protocol into a secure aPAKE protocol.
+(See {{security-considerations}} for requirements of the OPRF and AKE protocols.)
+This document specifies OPAQUE instantiations based on a variety of AKE protocols, including HMQV {{HMQV}}, 3DH {{SIGNAL}}
 and SIGMA {{SIGMA}}.
-In general, the modularity of OPAQUE's design makes it easy to integrate with additional KE protocols, e.g., IKEv2, and with future ones such as those based on post-quantum techniques.
+In general, the modularity of OPAQUE's design makes it easy to integrate with additional AKE protocols, e.g., IKEv2, and with future ones such as those based on post-quantum techniques.

 Currently, the most widely deployed (PKI-free) aPAKE is SRP {{?RFC2945}}, which is